oceanprotocol-archive/OEPs/8/README.md

 ## Life Cycle of Metadata

 Metadata is first created by the publisher of the asset.
-The publisher has knowledge of the file URL's, and they are stored in plaintext.
-After publication, the metadata store (Aquarius) will return the Metadata with encrypted URL's.
+The publisher has knowledge of the file URL's, and they are stored in plaintext in the **files** attribute.
+After publication, the metadata store (Aquarius) will return the Metadata with this data encrypted.
+The result will be a single ciphertext of the attribute.
+The **dateCreated** attribute is created by the metadata store.

 ## Base Attributes